 Earned Income Tax Credit

 The Earned Income Tax Credit (EITC) is a tax credit that subsidizes work for low-income families.
 The EITC is the nation’s largest cash or near cash assistance program after the Supplemental Nutritional Assistance Program (SNAP).
-Together with the Child Tax Credit, the EITC lifted about 7.5 million people out of poverty in 2019, including about 4 million children, according to the US Census Bureau
+Together with the Child Tax Credit, the EITC lifted 10.6 million people above the poverty line and made poverty less severe for 17.5 million others in 2018, according to the Center on Budget and Policy Priorities.

-The amount of EITC depends on a family’s earnings and number of children; the maximum credit in 2022 was $6,164 for a family with two children.
+The amount of EITC depends on a family’s earnings and number of children; the maximum credit in 2024 was $6,960 for a family with two children.
 The federal EITC is refundable, which means the full amount can be claimed even if it exceeds a taxpayer’s tax liability.
-Refundability is critical to the success of the EITC because it allows the credit to still reward work and support families even if workers pay little income tax.
+Refundability is critical to the success of the EITC because it allows the credit to still reward work and support families even if workers pay little or no income tax.

-Oklahoma is one of 30 states (including DC) with a state EITC, set at 5 percent of the federal credit.
+Oklahoma is one of 29 states (including DC) with a state EITC, set at 5 percent of the federal credit.
+All but three of those states have a larger EITC than Oklahoma’s.
 In 2016, the Oklahoma Legislature made the credit non-refundable in response to a budget shortfall.
 In 2021, the Legislature reversed this decision and restored refundability of the credit; however, the state credit was pegged permanently to 5 percent of the federal credit as of 2020.
-The non-refundable state EITC was claimed on 312,301 returns for $13.2 million in 2020, according to Oklahoma Tax Commission records
+The state EITC was claimed on 321,693 returns for $40.2 million in 2022, according to Oklahoma Tax Commission records.
+The average credit in 2022 was $125, compared to just $42 in 2020, prior to the credit’s refundability being restored.